TPSIVA/student_2026_06_ai_tools_ai_sdlc_Thandayuthapani/labs/week-01/quiz.md

 **3. Is GitHub Actions an AI tool or a platform tool?
 Why?**

+GitHub Actions are Platform tool because it does not generates code, it gets code from Git Reposotory.

 **4. Why are the course labs run on public repos?**